-- ILO Fundamental Principles and Rights at Work (freedom of association/ effective recognition of the right to collective bargaining; elimination of forced or compulsory labour; abolition of child labour; non-discrimination in employment; and a safe and healthy working environment) - ILO Equal Remuneration Convention, 1951 (No. 100) - ILO Discrimination (Employment and Occupation) Convention, 1958 (No. 111) - ILO Workers with Family Responsibilities Convention, 1975 (No. 156) - ILO Maternity Protection Convention, 2000 (No. 183) - · United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW, UN) - ILO Violence and Harassment in the World of Work, 2019 (C 190 and R 206)
+- ILO Fundamental Principles and Rights at Work (freedom of association/ effective recognition of the right to collective bargaining; elimination of forced or compulsory labour; abolition of child labour; non-discrimination in employment; and a safe and healthy working environment) - ILO Equal Remuneration Convention, 1951 (No. 100) - ILO Discrimination (Employment and Occupation) Convention, 1958 (No. 111) - ILO Workers with Family Responsibilities Convention, 1975 (No. 156) - ILO Maternity Protection Convention, 2000 (No. 183) - ILO Violence and Harassment in the World of Work, 2019 (C 190 and R 206)